Optimal (degree+1)-Coloring in Congested Clique: Proof of the Main Theorem

 \begin{proof} From the description of \textsc{Color$(G,0)$} and its subroutines, it is evident that \textsc{Color$(G,0)$} colors a graph $G$ successfully when $\Delta_G \leq O(\sqrt{n})$.
 It remains to analyze the total number of rounds spent by \textsc{Color$(G,0)$}.

-Note that the steps of \textsc{Color$(G,0)$}, other than the call to subroutines \textsc{ColorTrial}, \textsc{Subsample}, \textsc{BucketColor} and recursive call, can be executed in $O(1)$ rounds. \textsc{ColorTrial} and \textsc{Subsample} can be executed in $O(1)$ rounds by \Cref{lem:sizeF} and \Cref{lem:G'size}, respectively.
+Note that the steps of \textsc{Color$(G,0)$}, other than the call to subroutines \textsc{ColorTrial}, \textsc{SubSample}, \textsc{BucketColor} and recursive call, can be executed in $O(1)$ rounds. \textsc{ColorTrial} and \textsc{SubSample} can be executed in $O(1)$ rounds by \Cref{lem:sizeF} and \Cref{lem:G'size}, respectively.
 Also, $O(1)$ rounds are sufficient for \textsc{BucketColor} due to \Cref{lem:evencolor}.

-To analyze the round complexity of recursive calls in \textsc{Color$(G,0)$}, let $G^i$ denote the graph on which the $i^{th}$-level recursive call of \textsc{Color}, i.e., \textsc{Color$(G^i,0.1i)$} is made. \textsc{Color$(G^i,0.1i)$} does $O(1)$ rounds of operations and makes a recursive call \textsc{Color$(G^{i+1},0.1(i+1))$}.
+To analyze the round complexity of recursive calls in \textsc{Color$(G,0)$}, let $G^i$ denote the graph on which the $i^{th}$-level recursive call of \textsc{Color}, i.e., \textsc{Color$(G^i,0.1i)$} is made.
+While executing \textsc{Color$(G^i,0.1i)$}, the algorithm spends $O(1)$ rounds and makes a recursive call \textsc{Color$(G^{i+1},0.1(i+1))$}.

 We show by induction that $\sum_{\text{$v\in G_{i}$}}d_{G_{i}}(v)^{0.1i} \le 3^i Cn$ for $i\le 10$.
 This is true for $G^0 = G$, since $\sum_{\text{$v\in G$}}d_{G}(v)^{0} = n$.
-For the inductive step, for $1 \le i \le 9$, by \Cref{lem:G'size} using $x=0.1i$,
+For the inductive step, for $0 \le i \le 9$, by \Cref{lem:G'size} using $x=0.1i$,